TracksApp/tracksapp.github.io/source/index.markdown

 {% img left /images/screens/tracks_feeds.png 'Screenshot of feeds' %}

-Tracks has numerous feeds (both text, iCal and <span class="caps">RSS</span>), so you can subscribe to your list of next actions to see all of your stuff, or just the urgent things due in the next seven days.
+Tracks has numerous feeds (both text, iCal and RSS), so you can subscribe to your list of next actions to see all of your stuff, or just the urgent things due in the next seven days.
 Do you need to provide your employer or clients with a report of your work during the week?
 Then just subscribe to the completed actions in the past 7 days feed, and the job is nearly done.
-You can now also export your data in <span class="caps">YAML</span>, <span class="caps">CSV</span> or <span class="caps">XML</span> format, making it easy to use your data for other purposes, or just make a backup.
+You can now also export your data in YAML, CSV or XML format, making it easy to use your data for other purposes, or just make a backup.

 ### Other ways to interact with Tracks

-Tracks now has a great <span class="caps">API</span>, so if you're handy with a shell script, Ruby script or AppleScript, you can create other ways to get data into and out of your Tracks installation.
-If you have a browser on your mobile phone, you can access a clean, lightweight interface to Tracks by visiting http://yourtracks.url/mobile/ &#8211; a great way to get things done on the move!
+Tracks now has a great API, so if you're handy with a shell script, Ruby script or AppleScript, you can create other ways to get data into and out of your Tracks installation.
+If you have a browser on your mobile phone, you can access a clean, lightweight interface to Tracks by visiting http://yourtracks.url/mobile/ -- a great way to get things done on the move!

 ## Getting Tracks

 You can download a zipped file containing the latest stable version of Tracks by using the 'Get Tracks' button in the sidebar on the right of this page.
-If you'd like to get a development version, or contribute to the project, all the information you need is on the <a href="/development">Development page</a>.
+If you'd like to get a development version, or contribute to the project, all the information you need is on the [Development page](/development).

 ## History

-The origins of this application are <a href="http://www.rousette.org.uk/blog/archives/rails-gtd-application/">here</a> and <a href="http://www.rousette.org.uk/blog/archives/2004/11/07/gtd-on-rails/">here</a>.
-The name Tracks was suggested by Timothy Martens, and the tag-line &#8216;Doing Things Properly' came from a comment by Pete <a href="http://www.rousette.org.uk/blog/archives/2004/12/07/do-it-now-by-steve-pavlina/#comment-2976">here</a>.
+The origins of this application are [here](http://www.rousette.org.uk/blog/archives/rails-gtd-application/) and [here](http://www.rousette.org.uk/blog/archives/2004/11/07/gtd-on-rails/).
+The name Tracks was suggested by Timothy Martens, and the tag-line 'Doing Things Properly' came from a comment by Pete [here](http://www.rousette.org.uk/blog/archives/2004/12/07/do-it-now-by-steve-pavlina/#comment-2976).
 I rather liked it.

-Tracks is now developed by maintained by a team of <a href="https://github.com/TracksApp/tracks/wiki/Contributors">contributors</a>.
-Why not <a href="/development">join us</a>?
+Tracks is now developed by maintained by a team of [contributors](https://github.com/TracksApp/tracks/wiki/Contributors).
+Why not [join us](/development)?